 share and test our emerging insights on a regular basis.

-The Electricity System Challenge and Opportunity
+The Electricity System Challenge

-Low or zero-carbon electricity will have a key role to play in achieving a net-zero greenhouse gas emissions target by 2050.
+Low or zero-carbon electricity will have a key role to play in achieving a Net Zero greenhouse gas emissions target by 2050.
 New and renewable forms of electricity generation will be crucial within a more decentralised and flexible system, serving more of our transport and heat energy demands.

 Current electricity market arrangements are complex and market mechanisms do not fully reflect the value of different technologies to the system as a whole – in terms of how they impact on overall system costs or reduce carbon emissions.
 The value of different technologies depends on: